exercism/go/concepts/functions/about.md

 }
 ```

+In the example above both `greeting` and `name` are parameters of type `string`.
 When we pass primitive types such as `string` as arguments into a function,
 we essentially make a copy of the original value or underlying data so that only this copy is accessed or modified by our function.

 In Go, not only can we pass primitive values into a function, but we can also pass a `pointer`, as in a reference to some data, to the function.
-This means that the function receives only a copy to the pointer instead of the underlying data taht this pointer refers to.
+This means that the function receives only a copy to the pointer instead of the underlying data that this pointer refers to.

 If the concept of `pointer` is confusing, no worries.
 We have more details below as well as a dedicated section to help you understand pointers.